-University of Wisconsin-Eau Claire must respond to valid subpoenas unless prohibited by other applicable law and may not be able to redact information when responding to a subpoena.
+UW-Eau Claire must respond to valid subpoenas unless prohibited by other applicable law and may not be able to redact information when responding to a subpoena.

-Other licensed healthcare providers, counselors, and social workers employed by the University of Wisconsin-Eau Claire follow the confidentiality requirements of their profession when they are providing care to a patient or a client.
+Other licensed healthcare providers, counselors, and social workers employed by the UW-Eau Claire follow the confidentiality requirements of their profession when they are providing care to a patient or a client.